 Today, legal regulations at international and national level form the framework for plant health (phytosanitary) conditions for preventing the introduction and spread of harmful organisms for the protection of domestic agriculture and forestry.

-The supreme authority of the Official Plant Protection Service is the Federal Ministry for Agriculture, Regions and Tourism (BMLRT).
-The Federal Office for Food Safety (BAES) and the Federal Office for Forests (BFW) are the authorities of first instance for imports (e.g. phytosanitary import control, import wood control, packaging wood control).
+The supreme authority of the Official Plant Protection Service is the Federal Ministry of Agriculture, Forestry, Climate and Environmental Protection, Regions and Water Management (BMLUK).
+The Federal Office for Food Safety and the Federal Office for Forests are the authorities of first instance for imports from third countries (e.g. phytosanitary import control, import wood control, packaging wood control).

-This area of responsibility is implemented by the 9 Regional Official Plant Protection Services of the Länder.
-Further information can be found at: www.pflanzenschutzdienst.at
+This area of responsibility is implemented by the 9 Regional Official Plant Protection Services of the federal states.
+You can find more information on this at: www.pflanzenschutzdienst.at

-The Agency for Health and Food Safety and the Federal Research Centre for Forests provide support in the form of scientific advice, research and laboratory tests.
+The Agency for Health and Food Safety (AGES) and the Federal Research Center for Forests provide support through scientific advice, research and laboratory tests.

-The tasks of the Official Phytosanitary Service are administrative and coordinating activities within the framework of phytosanitary inspections:
+The remit of the Official Plant Protection Service lies in official and coordinating activities in the context of plant health control:

 Phytosanitary Controls